QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 nodes exist in the schema tree and that their values are of the correct type.

+The subsections below focus solely on how templates are defined, without any consideration for how they are applied.

 ### Templates for Static Configuration {#static-config}